klokantech/flask-backend/README.md

 table row as a string or number and the task reads data from the database itself.

-To send messages to external systems connected to the same Beanstalkd server, use the `Backend.send()` method.
-It expects a queue name and a message.
-To process messages coming from such a system, decorate a function with the `Backend.receiver()` decorator and give it the name of the queue it is supposed to handle as an argument.
-This function will then be called for each message received from that queue.

 To start a backend instance you again specify the queue which it will handle.
 You can use the integration with the `Flask-Script` extension for that.